Pensarfeo/react-makestateful/README.md

 ```

 Caveats:
-- If nothing is returned we will try to rerender the component will try to render by default
+- If nothing is returned we will try to re render the component will try to render by default

 ## HOC